-Guest post by Raúl Galera of ReferralCandy
+This is a guest post by Raúl Galera of ReferralCandy.

-However, asking for referrals isn’t always easy.
+One caveat: Asking for referrals isn’t always easy.
 When and how you ask is important if you want to get as many customers as possible joining your referral program.

 Keep it simple